 In short, we wanted to become full-time global adventurers.
 To the man on the street, this is an outrageously unrealistic goal and, at the time, I didn’t even know if it was possible.
 So, I decided to look for someone who had already achieved what I dubbed the “professional vagabond” lifestyle.

 Suffice it to say, I was shocked to find not just one or two individuals, but an entire professional vagabond sub-culture; a group that Tim Ferriss calls the “New Rich.”
-Within a week, I had identified almost 100 perpetual travelers and, as I continued to dig, found that the vast majority of them had achieved income automation through eCommerce.
+Within a week, I had identified almost 100 perpetual travelers and, as I continued to dig, found that the vast majority of them had achieved income automation through ecommerce.

 Online business, I decided, would be my vehicle.

-This approach had two primary components:
+Our plan had two primary components:

-The second related to marketing.
-Rather than creating a traditional online store, we were going to create a string of offers that would appeal to customers at different points in their journey with us.
+2. Rather than creating a traditional online store, we were going to create a string of offers that would appeal to customers at different points in their journey with us.

 It took less than a week to set up our proof-of-concept business: a website that sold cycling safety products.
 When we were satisfied with the site, we posted a couple of ads on Facebook and paid for them to appear in front of potential customers.